fedepaol/metallb/design/pool-configuration.md

 from another pool.
 One alternative is to keep this as default (i.e. if allocate-to is set and no IPs are available, do not go to the next pool).
 Another option is to have another flag that overrides this behaviour.

-#### Implementation

-The changes will happen around the `Allocate` [function](https://github.com/metallb/metallb/blob/997a177a762c6c8215ca9438083545529b675376/internal/allocator/allocator.go#L266).

 ### Impacts on the operator

-The changes in the basic types will be reflected in the CRDs implemented in the operator.
-If / once the CRDs are moved back to metallb itself, the peer selection may include a label selector instead of a bare list of names.
+The CRDs will be removed by the operator and moved back to MetalLB.
+The operator's role will be only to deploy metallb and to expose toggles related to the deployment, like the nodes to deploy the speaker on.

 ### Test Plan

 **e2e tests**:

+All the current E2E tests must be converted and adapt to the new layout, in order to ensure no regressions in terms of functionality.

-Every new configuration must be reflected in additional e2e tests that ensure it's quality.
+Every new configuration must be reflected in additional e2e tests that ensure MetalLB is handling the new configuration properly.

-Corner cases that must be covered:

-* Node selection: changing the selector
-* Peer selection: ensuring that the feature mixes well with the peer node selection
-* Peer selection: changing the selector on the fly
-* Peer selection: changing the node selector on the fly

 **unit tests**: